-Supervised independent study by academically superior, lower-division students courses numbered 98, 99, 198, and 199 for a single semester.
+Supervised independent study by academically superior, lower division students

+You may use no more than 16 semester units of courses numbered 97, 98, 99, 197, 198, and 199 to meet requirements for the bachelor's degree.
+Exceptions to this rule may be granted by the dean of your college or school.
+You may aggregate no more than 4 units of credit for courses numbered 98, 99, 198, and 199 for a single semester.
 You must have a 3.3 GPA and prior consent of the instructor who is to supervise the study, and you must submit a written proposal to the chair of the department for approval.
 Only a grade of passed/not passed is to be assigned.
 The dean of your college or school may authorize exceptions to these limitations.